Learning to Rank for Multiple Retrieval-Augmented Models through Iterative Utility Maximization: Introduction

-A natural extension to the offline optimization phase is online learning during the serving phase where the search engine provides search results for the agents on their test queries.
-In this approach, the same iterative algorithm is applied to adapt the search engine based on agent feedback obtained during active serving sessions.
-Specifically, the search engine first processes a batch of queries from an agent, collects feedback on these queries, and then updates its parameters to improve performance on subsequent queries within the same session based on this feedback from the specific agent.
+A natural extension to the offline optimization phase is online learning in the serving phase where the retriever provides search results for the agents on test queries.
+Here, the same iterative algorithm is applied to adapt the retriever based on agent feedback obtained during active serving sessions.
+Specifically, the retriever first processes a batch of queries from an agent, collects feedback on these queries, and then updates its parameters to improve performance on subsequent queries within the same session for this specific agent.
 This optimization occurs concurrently with the serving process and is not confined to pre-defined training queries.
-Since this optimization leverages each agent's feedback individually, it enhances the personalization of the search engine for that specific agent, tailoring the system to better meet their unique information needs.
+Since this optimization leverages each agent's feedback individually to further optimize itself, it enhances the personalization of the search engine for that specific agent even more, tailoring the system to better meet the unique information needs of each agent.